C2SM/extpar/docs/index.md

 The input data files are also stored in a git-LFS data repository found at: [https://gitlab.dkrz.de/extpar-data/extpar-input-data](https://gitlab.dkrz.de/extpar-data/extpar-input-data).
 Instructions to download or update the input data files can be found in this repository.
-To gain access to the git-LFS input data repository, contact the Extpar source code administrator.
+To gain access to the git-LFS input data repository, contact the EXTPAR source code administrator.

 ## Testing

-The extpar code comes with a technical testsuite to ensure the accuracy of the results.
+The EXTPAR code comes with a technical testsuite to ensure the accuracy of the results.
 Weekly tests run for compilers:

 * GCC